 - Cheap grades of common redwood, also called sapwood, can be especially susceptible to rot if not sealed consistently

 - The wood is fairly soft, so it can be scratched, dented and gouged by sharp or heavy objects

 How Much Does it Cost to Build a Redwood Deck?

-Let’s take a look at redwood deck prices, so you can estimate what your deck will cost and compare redwood deck costs with the price of others you’re considering.
+Let’s take a look at redwood deck prices, so you can estimate what your deck will cost and compare redwood deck costs with the price of others you’re decks your considering.

-The pricing begins with the cost of redwood decking.
+The deck pricing begins with the cost of redwood decking.

 |1.5” x 3.5” heartwood decking||$1.35 to $1.70|